Skip to Main Content

 Application Information

-The Chase Family Grant for Visiting Graduate Scholars at the P.K.
-Yonge Library - Deadline May 1, 2023
+The Chase Family Grant for Visiting Graduate Scholars

 The story of the Chases in Florida began in 1878 when Sydney Octavius Chase (1860-1941), having read about orange groves in Scribner's Magazine, came to Florida from Philadelphia.
 His brother, Joshua Coffin Chase (1858-1948), joined him in 1884 and together they formed Chase and Company that year.
 The citrus enterprise eventually involved all of the family over several generations.

 The Chase Family Grant was first established in 2009 in honor of Cecilia L. Johnson, granddaughter of Joshua Cofin Chase, with additional support in memory of Joshua C. Johnson.
 The grant program now continues through an endowment created by members of the Chase family.
-We gratefully acknowledge their generosity and public spiritedness in supporting this travel grant, which provides $1200 to the recipient to conduct research in the P.K.
+We gratefully acknowledge their generosity and public spiritedness in supporting this travel grant, which provides $1200 to each recipient to conduct research in the P.K.
 Yonge Library of Florida History.

 Previous Recipients - Cecilia L. Johnson Award